The Amazing Mind – Critical Role of Nāmagotta (Memories)

 • Pañcakkhandha becomes panca upādāna khandha (pañcupādānakkhandha) when the mind attaches to an ārammaṇa based on gati (character/habits).
 That initial “attachment” happens within a billionth of a second.

 • But if we are mindful, we can stop that “attachment” when it leads to unwise actions.
-That will slowly change our gati.
-That will lead to better responses to various types of ārammaṇa over time.
+That will slowly change our gati, leading to better responses to various types of ārammaṇa over time.
 That is the basis of true Ānāpānasati/Satipaṭṭhāna.

 • Of course, practicing Ānāpānasati/Satipaṭṭhāna becomes easier with a proper understanding of the anatta nature.
-Then the mind will wee the unfruitfulness of immoral deeds seeking temporary pleasures.)
+Then the mind will see the unfruitfulness of immoral deeds seeking temporary pleasures.)

 Without Memories, There Would Be Only Be a Zombie (or a Robot)